jiewpeng/tensorflow-boilerplate/README.md

 Provides boilerplate for a production Tensorflow project, including serving using the `tf.estimatator` API, hyperparameter tuning etc. Can train and serve both on-premise and on the cloud.

-**Note: this code will not work on Windows because it requires Python 2, since Apache Beam does not work on Python 3.
+**Note: this code will not work on Windows because it requires Python 2 (Apache Beam can only be installed on Python 2 at the moment).
 Tensorflow cannot be installed on Python 2 on Windows.**

 ## Workflow